bhdicaire/repositoryTemplate/README.md

 ## How to use

-  1. Click [use](https://github.com/bhdicaire/repositoryTemplate/generate) this template to create a new repository.
+  1. Click to [use](https://github.com/bhdicaire/repositoryTemplate/generate) this template to create a new repository.
 - [ ] Replace the placeholders to make sure you customize everything needed
   - [ ] Change the project name and description
   - [ ] Update `.github/MAINTAINERS.md`
+  - [ ] Update `.github/SECURITY.md`
   - [ ] Design and replace the images:

       <details>